AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 ## Delete or remove an option from a bundle product

-You can remove a child product from a bundle product without deleting the product from the catalog by sending the following DELETE request using cURL.
+Remove a child product from a bundle product without deleting the product from the catalog by sending the following DELETE request using cURL.

 ```bash
 curl --location --request DELETE '{{your.url.here}}/rest/default/V1/bundle-products/beginner-surfboard/options/35/children/blue-fins-and-fin-plugs' \